Mtillmann/mtillmann.github.io/posts/word-wrapped-text-on-canvas-with-javascript.md

 When using html5 DOM sources for images, you must make sure that those tags are the correct format as your `innerHTML` will likely be plain html(`<br>`), even if you authored it as xhtml(`<br />`).

 > If your content is not valid xhtml, the `foreignObject` will not render the content and you will see no warnings or errors in the console.

+## Conclusion

+The utility is a small step towards making it easier to render text on images.
+It's not perfect, but it's a start.
+I hope you find it useful.
+There are more powerful libraries out there that can do this and more, but I wanted to keep it simple and lightweight.
+Maybe I'll add more features in the future, especially to collect and inline styles from the nodes of the markup that is rendered.

 <Comment/>